Honours Degree of Bachelor of Finance

 Example Study Plan

-First Semester Core Courses COMMERCE 4037 Research Methodology
+First Semester Core courses COMMERCE 4037: Research Methodology (H)

 *Students may select one of these courses in lieu of either quantitative or qualitative

-methods by agreement between the students and the supervisor (s)
+methods by agreement between the student and the supervisor.

-Second semester involves a research project of around 12,000 to 15,000 words.
-This thesis counts for 50% of the year’s assessment
+Second Semester Research project Second semester involves a research project of around 12,000 to 15,000 words.
+This thesis counts for 50% of the year’s assessment.

 Phone: +61 8 8313 7335 (toll free 1800 061 459)